2adapt/template-general/README.md

 cd packages/webapp

 # 4a - check dev mode
-node --run dev
+pnpm run dev # or "node --run dev"

 # 4b - prod mode
-node --run build
+pnpm run build # or "node --run build"

 node build/index.js

 # at this point we should have the webapp working on http://localhost:${WEBAPP_PORT}